 The Company's equity investments are comprised of funds invested in a range of diversified strategies.
-In accordance with U.S. GAAP, the fair values of the funds are based on the unadjusted net asset value of the funds as reported by the fund manager.
-As such, the fair values of those funds are included in the Level 1 and Level 2 fair value hierarchy.
+In accordance with U.S. GAAP, the fair values of the funds are based on the unadjusted net asset value of the funds and as such, the Company has adopted NAV as a practical expedient and this is not presented in the levelling table.
 The Company validates these prices through agreeing net asset values to audited financial statements where available, in conjunction with regular discussion and analysis of the investment portfolio's structure.